dbEthan/csharpbook2/10_advancedklassen/5_static.md

 }
 ```

-De error die verschijnt **An object reference is required for the non-static field, method, or property 'Program.Fiets.gewicht'** zal bij lijn 7 staan.
+De error die verschijnt **An object reference is required for the non-static field, method, or property 'Program.Mens.gewicht'** zal bij lijn 7 staan.

 <!---NOBOOKSTART--->